AriFordsham/GHCWiki/working-conventions/git/submodules.md

 $ git push origin-push wip/my-changes
 ```
 One can then push a GHC branch needing `wip/my-changes` and CI will find the commits.
 Note, however, that this is only for testing purposing.
 Before the GHC branch can be merged any submodule updates much be first merged upstream.

+## Merging submodule changes

+The CI pipeline of ghc/ghc> includes a linting step to ensure that all submodules refer only to "persistent" commits of the upstream repositories (e.g. not `wip/` branches, which may disappear in the future).
+Specifically, the linter checks that any submodules refer to commits that are reachable by at least one branch that doesn't begin with the prefix `wip/`.
+Consequently, you must ensure that any submodule changes introduced in a ghc/ghc> merge request are merged upstream before the merge request is added to the merge queue.